 The story of the emergence of life on earth entices the child’s imagination with facts concerning the changing earth and the conditions necessary for the development of life forms.
 The story begins with a review of the laws of the particles and the cosmic tasks they fulfil.
 A great conflict comes about, and divine intervention changes the conditions on the planet.
 Life emerges as the key mediator with a new cosmic task, to grow and multiply.
 Life’s cosmic task is to eat.
 By doing so life provides a service to the greater whole.
 It begins in the sea, and adapts as conditions change.
 Its comes in a series of progressions and processions to the land.
 Finally, at the last minute, mammals and birds emerge and survive as a result of their warm and protective birthing characteristic.

-The child gains a vision of the wonder of the development of life as well as seeing that life responds to the environment by taking what it needs and giving back something which is useful to the continuance of the system.
+The child gains a vision of the wonder of the development of life as well as seeing that life responds to the environment by taking what it needs and giving back something which is useful to the continuation of the system.

 Third Great Lesson: The Coming of Humans

-The Third Great Lesson gives an overview of the gifts and powers of humans as they emerge on the Time Line of Life.
+The Third Great Lesson gives an overview of the gifts and powers of humans as they emerge on the Timeline of Life.
 The students do further investigations of the prehistoric history of humans.

 The Fundamental Needs of Humans